vijaynidhi85/microservices-demo-with-pvc/README.md

 and

 https://github.com/microservices-demo/microservices-demo
-# Changes Made:
+# Deployment instructions :
 * clone the repo to you local setup where you have kubeconfig configured to your kubernetes cluster
-* cd into deploy/kubernetes directory
+* cd into deploy/kubernetes/manifests directory
-* run following command to deploy
+* run following command to deploy all yamls in the manifests
 ```
-kubectl apply -f ./complete-demo.yaml
+kubectl apply -f .
 ```

 # Note
-* These changes are made for the kubernetes based deployment to use back-end storage based CSI provisioners
+* These changes are made for the kubernetes based deployment to use back-end storage based CSI provisioners for 3 DB services(carts/catalogue/orders)
 * It uses the default Storage-Class
 * This is for testing/demo purpose only - made some security context changes to run on openshift
 * Tested on openshift and nutanix karbon k8s